 Obama vows to flex presidential powers in speech

-For Obama, the address was also aimed at convincing an increasingly skeptical public that he still wields power in Washington even if he can't crack through the divisions in Congress.
+Declaring 2104 a "year of action," Obama also sought to convince an increasingly skeptical public that he still wields power in Washington even if he can't crack through the divisions in Congress.
 Burned by a series of legislative failures in 2013, White House aides say they're now redefining success not by what Obama can jam through Congress but by what actions he can take on his own.

 Indeed, Obama's proposals for action by lawmakers were slim and largely focused on old ideas that have gained little traction over the past year.
 He pressed Congress to revive a stalled immigration overhaul, pass an across-the-board increase in the federal minimum wage and expand access to early childhood education — all ideas that gained little traction after he proposed them last year.
 The president's one new legislation proposal calls for expanding an income tax credit for workers without children.